matcornic/hugo-learn-doc/content/basics/configuration/index.md

   author = ""
   # Description of the site, will be used in meta information
   description = ""
+  # Shows a checkmark for visited pages on the menu.
+Default to false
+  showVisitedLinks = false
 ```

+{{% notice tip %}}
+Assets are based on the root of the site.
+So, don't forget to use Hugo built-in `canonifyURLs = true` parameter if you set a `baseurl` which includes a component path.
+Absolutely needed for Github pages like http://userid.github.io/project.
+Find [More information](https://github.com/matcornic/hugo-theme-learn/issues/3)
+{{% /notice %}}

 ## Style customization